 Q: How do I apply to be a volunteer?

-A: You may register directly online by clicking HERE.
+A: You may register directly online.
 If you are unable to complete the application online, please contact 979-822-4920 for assistance.

 Q: Where can I find descriptions about the different volunteer positions available?

 A: Volunteer job descriptions are listed by each shift.
-Please click the "view job description" link next to each title.
+Please click the volunteer position name to view the job description.

 Q: Are there any special perks to being a volunteer for Texas Reds Festival?